adamsilver/fdpb/03-book-a-flight.md

 # Book a Flight

 In this chapter, we'll design a flight booking service.
 At first this may seem a bit niche, especially when compared to *A Registration Form* and *A Checkout Flow*.
 However, we're going to explore several complex problems that in the end, will result in reusable patterns.
-Patterns that are very much transferable to other problem domains such as booking a cinema ticket or hotel room.
+Patterns that are very much transferable to other problem domains such as booking a cinema ticket or even a hotel room.

 Booking a flight consists of many discrete steps.
 The first few steps simply collect user's preferences: where to fly, when to fly and who's flying.
 Once we have that we can give users a choice of available flights followed by choosing where to sit.
 Finally, users will have to make payment, but we covered payment patterns in the previous chapter.

-Let's lay out the steps in order now:

-1. Choosing where to fly
-2. Choosing when to fly
-3. Choosing passengers
-4. Choosing flight
-5. Choosing where to sit

-## 1. Choosing where to fly
+## 1. Where to fly

 First, users have to choose an origin and destination.
 That is, places to fly from and to.
 Without this information the service can't offer any flights.
 What's the best way of asking users for this information?